symmetryninja/spider-controller/README.md

 # spider-controller
 A Raspberry Pi based linux system for driving ROS robots

+I have a Teensy 3.2 setup as a native joystick.

-## Ros component todo's
+## Ros component

-1. create a buffer message to translate joystick commands to movement / motion commands
-2. create mode switch for switching instruction modes
-   1. walking
-   2. direct control
-   3. etc
-3. May require a merge with spider controller system:
-   1. Create RVIS display for robot and joint position updates
-   2. Create UI for updating all the offset/parameters
+This is a very basic joystick bridge, built on ROS2 Humble, it just publishes the joy commands to the ros subsystem.

 ## hardware Todo's

-1. swap sides the pi is on - make the sd card more accesible
+1. make the sd card more accesible
 2. include tindie usbc charger
 3. update case to suit charger